sunpy/sunpy/docs/dev_guide/contents/code_standards.rst

 * ``__init__.py`` files for modules should not contain any significant implementation code. ``__init__.py`` can contain docstrings and code for organizing the module layout.

 Private code
 ============

-It is often useful to designate code as private, which means it is not part of the user facing API, only used internally by sunpy, and can be modified without a deprecation period.
+It is often useful to designate code as private, which means it is not part of the user facing API, only used internally by **sunpy**, and can be modified without a deprecation period.
 Any classes, functions, or variables that are private should either:

 - Have an underscore as the first character of their name, e.g., ``_my_private_function``.